aiminy/IBD-GCA-new/README.md

 * Prediction accuracies increase as the weight to NON-IBD segments increase:1017,1020,1023,1119,1121,1122
   * These 6 crosses shows the increased prediction accuracies as the weight to NON-IBD segments increase.
 This means by borrowing some information in NON-IBD segemnsts that BEAGLE failed to identify we retain some prediction power.

 So far, we assigned weights based on whether the segment is in IBD or not only.
-We observed most of test crosses share at leat one parent with other training crosses, so we combined the pedigree and IBD relationship together,and came up with a combined weight assignment shema as the following:
+We observed most of test crosses share at least one parent with other training crosses, so we combined the pedigree and IBD relationship together,and came up with a combined weight assignment shema as the following:

 ![Image of Yaktocat](/Ped_Plus_IBD.png)